infiniticio/docs.infinitic.io/src/pages/docs/clients/creation.md

 - `name` (optional): Specifies the name of the client
 - `pulsar`:  Details the connection parameters for [Pulsar](/docs/references/pulsar)
-- `shutdownGracePeriodInSeconds` (optional): Defines the grace period allotted to the client to complete its current actions before shutting down (default is `10.0` seconds).
+- `shutdownGracePeriodSeconds` (optional): Defines the grace period allotted to the client to complete its current actions before shutting down (default is `10.0` seconds).

 ```yaml
 # optional